FC Porto – The City in Blue and White

 28 Sep, 2016, By Manuel A.

-For most of the outsiders Futebol Clube do Porto is just another top notch European football team, but here in Porto it’s way more than that.
+For most of the outsiders, the Futebol Clube do Porto is just another top notch European football team, but here in Porto it’s way more than that.
 Everywhere in town I can easily spot the marvellous FCP striped flags dancing in balconies and windows.
 The wonderful blue and white stripes took the place of the white and green as this city’s official colours.

-Alongside the white drying laundry, these blue motifs somehow resemble the typical tile work around town, but instead of narrating the trials and tribulations of saints and kings these ones narrate some of the highest achievements in national sport.
+Alongside the white drying laundry, these blue motifs somehow resemble the typical tile work around town, but instead of narrating the trials and tribulations of saints and kings, these ones narrate some of the highest achievements in this prideful national sport.
 In a time of no saints and kings, FC Porto’s athletes and president are now the city’s heroes, adored all over town, with shrines dedicated to them in many local establishments, from tascas to barbershops.